Stabilization Bounds for Linear Finite Dynamical Systems: Proof of the Function Independent Bound

 \section{Proof of the Function Independent Bound}

 In this section we will prove \bbref{Theorem}{thm:a}, a function independent bound on the height of a linear finite dynamical system of the form $(\znm, f)$.
-The proof is at the end of this section.
 Consider linear finite dynamical systems $(M, f)$ where $M = \znm$.
 We can derive an upper bound on the height of these systems which is independent of the defining function.
 By continuing the line of reasoning used in \cite{xu2009linear} we find the following lemma based on the prime factorization of $n$.

 \begin{lem} Let $(\znm,f)$ be a linear finite dynamical system and denote by $s$ the height of the system.
 Then

 where $\Omega(n)$ is the number of prime factors of $n$ counting multiplicity. \end{lem}

 \begin{proof} By the properties of the linear function every iterated image $f^k(\znm)$ must be a submodule of the previous iteration.
 Since a module is an abelian group under addition, each iterated image must also yield an additive subgroup of the previous iteration $f^{k-1}(\Z_n^m)$.
 By Lagrange's theorem $|f^{k}(\Z_n^m)|$ divides $|f^{k-1}(\Z_n^m)|$, i.e., the number of elements in the current iteration divides the number of elements in the previous iteration.
 Let the prime factorization of $n$ be $p_1^{\alpha_1}p_2^{\alpha_2}\cdots p_{\omega}^{\alpha_{\omega}}$, where $\omega$ is the number of distinct prime factors of $n$.
 Then the size of the module can be expressed as $n^m=\sum_{i=1}^{\omega} p_i^{m \alpha_i}$.
 The longest possible chain of proper submodules will be for linear maps, whose iterations reduce in each step the number of elements with a factor of a single prime.
 This means that the maximum number of iterations $s$, for a chain of proper submodules is bounded above by